Skip to content

 Saved to: ./capiscio_keys/badge.jwt

-Levels 3-4: Organization/Extended Validation¶
+Levels 3-4: Organization/Extended Validation

 These require manual review.
-Start the process:
+Contact CapiscIO to start the process.

-How Badges Work¶
+How Badges Work

-Badge Structure (JWT)¶
+Badge Structure (RFC-002 Β§4.3)

 {